E4crypt3d/GPU-dataset/README.md

 The data in this dataset is collected from [TechPowerUp](https://www.techpowerup.com/) and is for informational and educational purposes.
 Please refer to TechPowerUp for the most up-to-date and accurate GPU specifications.

-If you have any questions or would like to contribute to this dataset, please feel free to contact us.
+If you have any questions or would like to contribute to this dataset, please feel free to contact me.